top of page

 I'll say it again: we're not training to be bodybuilders.
 We're utilizing our time in the most time-efficient, intense way to be minimalist warriors.

-But What About frequency?
+But What About Frequency?

 Multiple studies show that with effective programming, progress and gains can be made by training just twice a week.
 Once a week can be productive if you're an absolute beginner.
 But that single day is going to be pretty intense.